-- 37. Ms. Smith restates and incorporates by reference the allegations contained in the foregoing paragraphs, as if set forth fully herein. - 38.
-Defendant and USCIS are agencies subject to FOIA, 5 U.S.C. § 552(f).
-In response to a FOIA request, they must release any disclosable records in their possession at the time of the request and provide a lawful reason for withholding any materials as to which they claim an exemption, 5 U.S.C. § 552(a)(3). - 39.
-Ms. Smith regularly submits (and in the future will continue to submit) proper FOIA requests to USCIS in connection with representing non-citizens in her immigration practice.
-Two of those requests are the subject of the letters attached hereto as Exhibit 1 and Exhibit 2. - 40.
-USCIS "referred" the requests referenced in the letters attached hereto as Exhibit1 and Exhibit 2 to ICE, which triggers ICE's obligations to Ms. Smith under FOIA.
+- 25. Ms. Smith restates and incorporates by reference the allegations contained in the foregoing paragraphs, as if set forth fully herein. - 26.
+Defendants are agencies subject to FOIA, 5 U.S.C. § 552(f).
+In response to a FOIA request, they must release any disclosable records in their possession at the time of the request and provide a lawful reason for withholding any materials as to which they claim an exemption, 5 U.S.C. § 552(a)(3). - 27.
+Ms. Smith made a proper FOIA request to USCIS. - 28.
+USCIS "referred" the request to ICE, which triggers ICE's obligations to Ms. Smith under FOIA.

-- 41. To the extent that USCIS and ICE have located responsive records, but failed to produce or provide a valid reason for withholding them, that failure violates the FOIA, 5 U.S.C. § 552(a)(3). - 42.
-Defendant has improperly withheld agency records in violation of 5 U.S.C. § 552(a)(6)(A). - 43.
-The government admits it engages in the following "practice": - It is ICE's practice to deny fugitive alien FOIA requesters access to the FOIA process when the records requested could assist the alien in continuing to evade immigration enforcement efforts. - 44.
-The foregoing "practice" is illegal under FOIA, and results in the illegal withholding of documents under FOIA whenever it is applied. - 45.
-The government's violations of FOIA as alleged herein were not isolated incidents, but were undertaken under the government's stated illegal "practice." - 46.
-Ms. Smith was personally harmed on at least two occasions by the government's illegal "practice." - 47.
-Ms. Smith personally has a significant likelihood of future harm from the challenged illegal "practice."
+- 29. To the extent that USCIS and ICE have located responsive records, but failed to produce or provide a valid reason for withholding them, that failure violates the FOIA, 5 U.S.C. § 552(a)(3). - 30.
+The defendants have improperly withheld agency records in violation of 5 U.S.C. § 552(a)(6)(A). - 31.
+Ms. Smith has exhausted the applicable administrative remedies with respect to her FOIA request. - 32.
+Ms. Smith is entitled to relief compelling the processing and disclosure of the requested agency records.